jsafrane/scratch/storage-tests.md

 As written above, iSCSI, Ceph RBD and CephFS test have `[Feature:Volumes]` tag to be skipped on platforms that don't provide Ceph or iSCSI client utilities and/or kernel modules.
 No job provides these utilities and the tests don't run.

 In order to run these tests, we need:
+* **Run mount utilities in containers instead on the host**.
+Kubelet already has [MountContainers alpha  feature](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/containerized-mounter-pod.md#implementation-notes) that makes kubelet to run these mount utilities in containers (pods) instead on the host.
+From OS point of view, it works the same as CSI, running tests with containerized mount utilities will help us reveal regressions / issues early before CSI drivers for volume plugins are created.

 	* **Prepare a container image with mount utilities for NFS, Gluster, iSCSI, Ceph RBD and CephFS**.
 There is proof-of-concept in [jsafrane/mounter-daemonset repo](https://github.com/jsafrane/mounter-daemonset).
 It will end up in `test/images/volume-tester/mount`.
-Kubelet already has [MountContainers alpha  feature](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/containerized-mounter-pod.md#implementation-notes) that makes kubelet to run these mount utilities in containers (pods) instead on the host.
-From OS point of view, it works the same as CSI, running tests with containerized mount utilities will help us reveal regressions / issues early before CSI drivers for volume plugins are created.

 	* **Add new option `--deploy-storage-utilities` parameters to `test/e2e.go`**.
 This will cause E2E test to install a DaemonSet with the aforementioned container on all nodes in`SynchronizedBeforeSuite`.
 All nodes then can use NFS, Gluster, iSCSI, Ceph RBD and CephFS volumes using pods from the DaemonSet.

 * **Create a new job `pull-kubernetes-gce-volumes`** that:
 	* Installs Ubuntu cluster with`MountContainers` alpha feature enabled